minhtrietcancode/abc-challenge-2026-location-classification/README.md

 **Training approach**:
 1. Use the labeled BLE dataset (`labelled_ble_data.csv`) which already has room labels matched to each sensor reading
 2. Split data temporally by day to prevent data leakage
-3. Aggregate raw readings into time windows for stable features
-4. Engineer beacon-level statistical features (mean, std, count)
-5. Train XGBoost classifier with class balancing for Macro F1 optimization
-6. Evaluate at both window and frame levels
+3. Apply feature engineering and modeling techniques (see `model/approach_note.md` for details)
+4. Evaluate using Macro F1 score (competition metric)
-7. Generate frame-level predictions for competition submission
+5. Generate frame-level predictions for competition submission

 **Key challenge**: Different beacons are detected at different locations with varying signal strengths.
 The model must learn which combination of beacon signals corresponds to each room while handling class imbalance and unseen classes.